Image: AI generated

 # requirements.md

-- Todos have title, content, priority (High/Normal/Low), and due date
+- To-dos have title, content, priority (high/normal/low), and deadline

-- Completed todos are marked as done, not deleted
+- Completed to-dos are marked complete, not deleted

-- Past-due todos are highlighted with red background
+- Past-deadline to-dos are highlighted with red background

 ## Search